My name is Ella Alton.

-I have the photo on my phone, too, but there’s something about a photo you can touch and run your finger across before you put it back into that plastic holder next to your permit or license or credit card–if you have one.
+I have the photo on my phone, too, but there’s something special about a photo you can touch and run your finger across before you put it back into that plastic holder next to your license or credit card–if you have one.
 I mean, a physical photo seems more permanent.

 Anyway, Ben called me when he got back from Florida and said he was leaving for Chicago, but would be back in about a week.
 I still planned to have my party when everybody got home, and, of course, my parents were all for it.
 They usually like my friends, though they have a sort of sanitized view of some of them.

 When we first returned to the condo, I had tried to concentrate on the fact that Lenna was having a party sometime around the first of July rather than on the eerie silence that had replaced the shouting downstairs.

 I survived the shouting match unscathed, I changed out some of the dirty clothes in my suitcase for clean ones, and we got out of the house.
 I didn’t see Dad’s car, so I assumed he was gone without giving me the time of day.
 I didn’t need his time of day.
 I had my Apple Watch with my own time of day.